notlibrary/prng_xrp/README.md

 Do not underestimate it with best possible test circumstances `clang -O2` it outputs ~240 MB/sec of pseudo random numbers from stock desktop computer device

+Sure I'm aware about MT and WELL tech and math superiority.
+The point is not to maintain it but explain to 5yo what it does and how it works.
+From this POV generators like `return 4;` or `date | md5` are actually good one and "shifters" are far ahead than "twisters".
+A broken clock is right twice a day.
+Also deprecating an old generator in favor of new yields nothing.